 Academic Programmes

-Here in Glasheen Girls we deliver a broad range of programmes to support numeracy and literacy within the school.
+Here in Glasheen Girls NS we deliver a broad range of programmes to support numeracy and literacy within the school.
 Children throughout the school are introduced to programmes such as Literacy Lift Off, First Steps Reading and Writing, Peer Tutoring and Paired Reading.
 Ready Steady Maths and Maths Recovery.
 The Aistear Programme is hugely popular in the junior classes.

 Programmes such as Reading Recovery and Maths Recovery are also used in the school to assist pupils with difficulties in these areas.